hankssj/musicalretreat-registration/README.txt

   NOTE 12/2011 -- Gennie sent a template that does not distinguish between existing and new users.
   So the single template will be reg_invitation, and the others will be retired.

+  NOTE 12/2015 -- Now that we're off Bluehost, may not need the rate limiting.
 ============

 2. Payment confirmation -- this is done when Tricia records a payment on the site.